Back to Podcast Guides

 For speaking practice, that means:

-Research on social-evaluative threat helps explain why this is so activating.
-The Trier Social Stress Test — one of the most reliable lab methods for inducing acute stress — uses a free speech and mental arithmetic in front of an audience, reliably producing heart-rate and cortisol responses in many participants.7 Speaking in front of others is not “just in your head.”
-It can be a whole-body threat simulation.
+Research on social-evaluative threat helps explain why speaking in front of others is so activating.
+The Trier Social Stress Test (one of the most reliable lab methods for inducing acute stress) uses free speech and mental arithmetic in front of an audience, reliably producing heart-rate and cortisol responses in many participants.2 This is a whole-body threat simulation, not a mindset problem.

 Practice